 The Company has an 85% interest in Hard Creek, which itself has a 100% interest in the Turnagain Nickel-Cobalt Project located in the Liard Mining Division in northern British Columbia, approximately 65 km east of Dease Lake.
-The Turnagain Nickel-Cobalt Project currently has 75 mineral claims with a total area of approximately 40,069 ha.
-Seventy-two of these claims form one block of contiguous claims totalling approximately 38,782 ha.
-Sixty-eight of these claims contain the core area of the Turnagain property, including the Turnagain resource.
-A total of 38,680 hectares have expiry dates ranging from August to December 2033.
-Four more recently acquired contiguous claims (approximately 1,388 ha) have expiry dates ranging from February 2024 to January 2025.
-The Company recently advanced the contiguous claims to their current expiry dates with 2022 work credits.
-The Project currently also includes three non-contiguous claims totalling approximately 1,287 ha with expiry dates ranging from February 2024 to January 2025.
-These claims may be extended with future work credits and/or cash in lieu of work depending on strategic objectives.
+The Turnagain Nickel-Cobalt Project currently has 73 mineral claims with a total area of approximately 39,848 ha.
+Seventy-one of these claims form one block of contiguous claims totaling approximately 38,680 ha and have expiry dates ranging from August to December 2033.
+The Project currently also includes two non-contiguous claims totaling approximately 1,168 ha with expiry dates ranging from October 2024 to January 2025.
+These claims may be extended with future work credits and/or cash in lieu of work or allowed to lapse depending on strategic objectives.